Intersections of Civil, Critical, and Creative Communication (I-4C)

 Members of The I-4C Collective forge collaborations at the myriad intersections of civil, critical, and creative communication studies.

-The primary components of The I-4C Collective are Innovative Inquiry, which promotes the exploration of human communication through methodologies, epistemologies, and practices of alternative representations of knowledge; Civil Dialogue, which integrates rhetorical criticism and theories of performance to provide an innovate tool for productive communication about controversial topics; The Empty Space, a black box theatre that fosters theoretical and practical explorations of performance scholarship; a Graduate Curriculum recommended track; and an undergraduate Certificate in Civil Communication.
+The primary components of The I-4C Collective are Innovative Inquiry, which promotes the exploration of human communication through methodologies, epistemologies, and practices of alternative representations of knowledge; Civil Dialogue, which integrates rhetorical criticism and theories of performance to provide an innovative tool for productive communication about controversial topics; The Empty Space, a black box theatre that fosters theoretical and practical explorations of performance scholarship; a Graduate Curriculum recommended track; and an undergraduate Certificate in Civil Communication.